 There are so many factors that play a part in the process of learning to read and write.
 Phonics is certainly one of them, and most children do benefit from explicit teaching of the sounds letters make.
-When a child is taught Phonics, that child will be able to recognize sounds in words and sound them out correctly, spell them correctly and eventually reading and comprehend fluently.
+When a child is taught Phonics, that child will be able to recognise sounds in words and sound them out correctly, spell them correctly and eventually be able to read with comprehension and fluency.
 At the International School of Ahafo, we use the Letters and Sounds Programme and Jolly Phonics in our Early Years Foundation programme (Sankofa class).

-On Wednesday 30th October, 2019, our Reception, Year 1 and Year 2 class teacher, Mr. Alan Macdonald held a short workshop on Reading and Phonics for parents at 5.00pm in the Sankofa class.
-The aim of the workshop was to ensure consistency in home and school approaches to teaching children Phonics and reading.
+On Wednesday 30th October, 2019, our Reception, Year 1 and Year 2 class teacher, Mr. Alan Macdonald held a short workshop on Reading and Phonics for parents, at 5.00pm in the Sankofa class.
+The aim of the workshop was to ensure consistency between the home and school approach to teaching children Phonics and reading.

 Some of the tips shared include:

 - Helping children believe in themselves as a reader

 - Helping children with decoding unfamiliar words